syncfusion-content/javascript-docs/js/Diagram/Label.md

 ### Margin

-**Margin** is an absolute value used to add some blank space in any of its four sides.
+**Margin** is an absolute value used to add some blank space in any one of its four sides.
 You can displace the labels with the `margin` property.
-Following code snippet illustrates how to align a label based on its `offset`, `horizontalAlignment`, `verticalAlignment` and `margin` values.
+The following code example illustrates how to align a label based on its `offset`, `horizontalAlignment`, `verticalAlignment` and `margin` values.

 {% highlight js %}

-    //Initialize Diagram
+    //Initializes Diagram
     $("#diagram").ejDiagram({
         width: "100%",
         height: "100%",
         pageSettings: {
             scrollLimit: "diagram"
         },
-        //Set nodes collection to diagram model
+        //Sets nodes collection to Diagram model
         nodes: [{
             name: "node",
             width: 100,